ut-parla/Parla.py/Parla.md

 ```
 (statement)
 Store the value of expression in the variable `x`.
+Variables in Parla are implicitly references to values instead of storing them.
+So, `x = e_2` will cause `x` to reference the new values, but will not modify the value originally referenced by `x` in any way.

 Each variable must have an unique initial assignment which dominates all its uses and all following assignments must be of the same type (or a subtype).
 The initial assignment acts as a declaration and provides an implicit type.
-This means that a variable is not allowed to be assigned a conditional branch (if-statement or while-loop) without being assigned an initial value before the branch.
+Therefor, a variable is not allowed to be assigned a conditional branch (if-statement or while-loop) without being assigned an initial value before the branch.

+**TODO: How are Ref arguments handled?
+Implicitly creating a ref?
+Explicitly?**

 ### Arrays